 UNICEF Is Working to Free Child Soldiers Around the World

 The recruitment and use of children during conflict is one of the six grave violations of international law identified and condemned by the UN Security Council, yet tens of thousands of children are being killed, maimed, sexually assaulted and forced to fight in armed conflicts around the world.

-The UN's latest Children and Armed Conflict Report monitors the violation of children's human rights in 20 conflict-ridden countries and cites verified cases of recruitment and use of children in the Central African Republic, the Democratic Republic of the Congo, Somalia, South Sudan, Nigeria, the Syrian Arab Republic and Yemen, among others.
+The UN's annual report on Children and Armed Conflict monitors the violation of children's human rights in 20 conflict-ridden countries and cites verified cases of recruitment and use of children in the Central African Republic, the Democratic Republic of Congo, Somalia, South Sudan, Nigeria, the Syrian Arab Republic and Yemen, among others.

 In the video below, James describes how he was abducted by militia members in South Sudan when he was 14 and forced to become a soldier.
 "They told me, 'Fight for us, or die.'
 I tried to escape and run away, but they stopped me," he says.
 "I had to fight against my own people.
 I closed my eyes every time I had to fire.
 I didn't want to hit someone from my village."

 For six months, James was forced to fight.
 Wounded in a gun battle, he was left for dead and woke up days later in a hospital in Juba, far from home.
 UNICEF helped him recover and eventually reunite with his mother and six sisters.
 Three years after he disappeared, James was finally home again.

 Thousands of children in South Sudan are still being used by armed groups and armed forces.
 UNICEF South Sudan is advocating with the government and armed groups to end and prevent the recruitment and use of children in conflict.
 On February 26, 2020, 15 boys associated with armed forces and armed groups were released in South Sudan.
 Ranging in age from 16 to 18, the boys were taken as prisoners of war during clashes in the northern part of the country in 2019.